mtimjones/7drl_2023_ideas/BorgRL.md

 | Plasma | -1 | 0 | +1 |
 | Kinetic | +1 | -1 | 0 |

 In other words, Energy weapons are +1 against Plasma weapons.
 Kinetic weapons are -1 effective against Plasma weapons.
+Like weapons have no advantage or disadvantage.